 - 1. Within thirty days of posting the grade in question, the student must contact the instructor who issued the grade.
 The student has the right to a full explanation of how the grade was determined. - 2.
-Within fourteen days of contacting the instructor, if the issue has not been resolved, the student may contact the Dean of Faculty and Degree Programs in writing.
-The Dean of Faculty and Degree Programs will confer with the instructor and review the situation. - 3.
-The student will receive a written response from the Dean of Faculty and Degree Programs to the grade appeal within fourteen days after the review. - 4.
-If the appeal is not resolved, the student's final course of action is to appeal in writing to the Chief Academic Officer.
+If the instructor does not respond within fourteen days or if the student's complaint is unresolved, the student may contact the Dean of Faculty and Degree Programs in writing.
+The Dean of Faculty and Degree Programs will confer with the instructor within fourteen days and review the situation.
+The student will receive a written response from the Dean of Faculty and Degree Programs within fourteen days after the review. - 3.
+If the student wishes to appeal the Dean's response, their final course of action is to appeal in writing to the Chief Academic Officer.